 It's also worth noting that NARS chose a different approach to the packaging for this foundation.
 The foundation and compact are sold separately.
-For $38 you get a relatively small amount of foundation in a lightweight, almost flimsy, plastic container that you're supposed to snap in to the compact, which adds $10 to the total price.
+For $38 you get a relatively small amount of foundation in a lightweight plastic container that you snap in to the compact, the latter of which adds $10 to the total price.
+This may be initially off-putting, but if you find this foundation to be a favorite, you may appreciate the money saved in the long run.
 We listed the price of the foundation without the compact because it is usable this way, but it holds up much better in the sold-separately compact.

 Note: This contains some antioxidants, but they won't remain stable given that this foundation will be routinely exposed to light and air during each use.

-- Provides sheer to medium coverage with an attractive dewy finish.
+- Provides light to medium coverage with an attractive dewy finish.

 - Doesn't highlight wrinkles or pores.